BastilleBSD/bastille/docs/chapters/gettingstarted.rst

 * Thin jails are the default, and are called thin because they use symlinks to the bootstrapped release.
 They are lightweight and are created quickly.

 * Thick jails used the entire release, which is copied into the jail.
-The jail then acts like a full BSD install, completely independant of the release.
+The jail then acts like a full BSD install, completely independent of the release.
 Created with ``bastille create -T``.

 * Clone jails are essentially clones of the bootstrapped release.
 Changes to the release will affect the clone jail.
 Created with ``bastille create -C``.